Janet Museveni: Early life and marriage

 Janet Kainembabazi Kataaha was born in Kajarra County, Ntungamo District to Mr. Edward Birori and Mrs. Mutesi.
 She attended Kyamate Primary School, and Bweranyangi Girls' Senior Secondary School in Uganda.
-She was awarded a Master of Arts in Organisational Leadership and Management on 30th October 2015 from Uganda Christian University.
+She was awarded a Master of Arts in Organisational Leadership and Management on 30 October 2015 from Uganda Christian University.

-Janet Museveni went into exile in 1971, when Idi Amin toppled the Milton Obote regime in a military coup.
+Janet Museveni went into exile in 1971 because they were plundering Uganda, when Idi Amin toppled the Milton Obote regime in a military coup.
 She married Yoweri Museveni in August 1973.
 When Idi Amin's regime fell from power in April 1979, she moved back to Uganda from Tanzania where she had been living in exile with her husband.

 In February 1981 when Yoweri Museveni launched his guerrilla war against the government of President Obote, Janet Museveni and her children re-located to Nairobi, Kenya, where they lived with family friends until 1983.
-In 1983, they moved to Gothenburg, Sweden, and stayed there until May 1986, four months after Yoweri Museveni's National Resistance Army had seized power in Kampala.
+In 1983, they moved to Gothenburg, Sweden, and stayed there until May 1986, four months after Museveni's National Resistance Army had seized power in Kampala.